ProGamerGov/Neural-Tile/README.md

 * The style_scale value that results in zero style change, is the square root of the number of tiles the image was divided into.

+* Using `-original_colors 1` may also help prevent style drift, at least in terms of color.

 # How It Works

 ## 1. Generate The First Output Image: